adreena/RL_Navigation/report.md

   * estimating the state value V(s)
   * estimating the advantage for each action A(s,a)
-* prioritized experience replay: the idea is that some experiences may be more important than others for our training, but might occur less frequently. changing the sampling distributiin we try to change by using a criterion to define the priority of each tuple of experience can improve the learning process
+* prioritized experience replay: the idea is that some experiences may be more important than others for our training, but might occur less frequently. changing the sampling distribution by using a criterion to define the priority of each tuple of experience can improve the learning process
 * Parallel gpu processing in pytorch can improve the memory issues and acheive higher score